-Sacrifice and self-mutilation was widely practiced by the solar cults.
-The Maya and Aztec’s would pierce their ears and tongue with cactus thorns.
+Sacrifice and self-mutilation were widely practised by the solar cults.
+The Maya and Aztec”s would pierce their ears and tongue, with cactus thorns.
 Sacrifice was believed to restore balance.
-For our ancestors saw how in nature, death feeds new life.
+For, our ancestors saw how, in nature, death feeds new life.

-Their fear of eternal darkness, or of the wolf who is foretold to swallow the sun, may not mean anything to us.
-We have certainly been lucky, however, for our ancestors, there have been periods where this darkness, temporarily came true.
+Their fear of eternal darkness, or of the wolf, who is foretold to swallow the sun, may not mean anything to us.
+We have certainly been lucky, however because, for our ancestors, there have been periods when this darkness, temporarily, came true.
 An example of this can be seen in 1816, also known as the year without a summer.
-This was the result of Mt Tambora in Indonesia, which erupted in 1815 and caused devastation to crops and livestock in the northern hemisphere.
+This was the result of Mt Tambora in Indonesia, which erupted in 1815, causing devastation to crops and livestock, in the northern hemisphere.

 We have an uneasy relationship with darkness.
-It is said that when Nietzsche stared into the abyss, all he saw was the abyss staring back at him.
-Without spiritual understanding, we too may feel that this world is empty and meaningless, that we should plunge ourselves into that heart of darkness.
-However, the philosopher Lao Tzu, wrote of a darkness within the darkness being the gateway to all understanding.
-Indeed Eastern religions aim to bring about in us “an experience of our identity with that void which is no void.”
+It is said that, when Nietzsche stared into the abyss, all he saw was the abyss, staring back at him.
+Without spiritual understanding, we, too, may feel that this world is empty, and meaningless; that we should plunge ourselves into that heart of darkness.
+However, the philosopher, Lao Tzu, wrote of a darkness, within the darkness, being the gateway to all understanding.
+Indeed, Eastern religions aim to bring about in us: “an experience of our identity, with that void, which is no void.”
 That which is beyond all imagining and description.

-For the Ishraquiyun, a mystic sect from the Middle East, they saw the luminous darkness as the hidden face of god.
-While Dionysius the Areopagite wrote of a “Ray of Darkness” to describe the hidden things of god, and the Welsh poet Henry Vaughn wrote:
+For the Ishraquiyun, a mystic sect from the Middle East, they saw the luminous darkness, as the hidden face of God.
+While Dionysius the Areopagite, wrote of a “Ray of Darkness”, to describe the hidden things of God, and the Welsh poet, Henry Vaughn, wrote:

 “There is in God (some say), A deep but dazzling darkness.”

-To the mystics, the human longing for oblivion, for annihilation, was really the soul longing to merge with the Great Spirit, the All, or God, etc. An echo of the great struggle between Thanatos, or Death, always longing for extinction, poised against Eros as the life force.
+To the mystics, the human longing for oblivion, for annihilation, was really the soul, longing to merge with the Great Spirit, the All, or God; an echo of the great struggle, between Thanatos, or Death (always longing for extinction), poised against Eros, as the life force.

-Alongside the mysteries of life and death, our ancestors sought to teach the essence of spirituality, which was, for them, an integral part of life.
-Just like spirituality which finds its root in the Latin word Spiritus, meaning ‘to breathe’, or ‘“of breathing.’”
+Alongside the mysteries of life and death, our ancestors sought to teach the essence of spirituality, which was, for them, an integral part of life, just like spirituality, which finds its root in the Latin word Spiritus, from spiro, meaning “to breathe” .

-This is seen in a prayer by Chief Yellow Lark, of the Lakota tribe:
+This is seen in a prayer, by Chief Yellow Lark, of the Lakota tribe:

 Oh, Great Spirit, whose voice I hear in the winds and whose breath gives life to all the world, hear me.
 I am small and weak.
 I need your strength and wisdom.